 Second DIY Advent wreath issue:

-He couldn’t use this new bit as the smaller holes where already made and he lost the anchor point (don’t ask me, some technical terms he threw around).
+He couldn’t use this new bit as the smaller holes were already made and he lost the anchor point (don’t ask me, some technical terms he threw around).
 Anyhow, he had to fill the holes with some thickening agent and wait until it was dry and solid to drill again.
 Phew!
 I was getting tired just watching the process.
 But finally, the holes were drilled.
-The depth of holes are gradually bigger.
+The depth of each hole is gradually bigger.
 The tallest candle will burn four times and so on, respectively.

 As you can see, there is some damage around the holes due to drilling with a larger bit without the anchor point.
 Since I wanted this to be a quick and easy, as well as natural looking project, I wasn’t planning to stain the wood.
 I decided to add fake snow around the candles, which would cover the imperfections.
 I also needed new candles.
 Another trip to the store.